JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/misc/miscellaneous-may.md

 ☕️🥞 Hot Take Tuesday ☕️🥞

-🏢🍪 NVIDIA is all well and good and the chips are zeitgeist for press coverage for those baking A.I. cookies in a data center or clouds.
+🏢🍪 NVIDIA is all well and good and the chips are zeitgeist for press coverage for those baking A.I. cookies in a datacenter or clouds.
 Intel and AMD make chips too.

 🏋️ [Dave McCrory](https://www.linkedin.com/in/davemccrory/)'s [Data Gravity](https://www.digitalrealty.com/resources/reports/data-gravity-index?utm_medium=content_syndication&utm_source=dcd&utm_campaign=EMEA-CS-20240312-DCD-MG-DGx_Blog-7533&utm_content=h) is still very much with us at this time and when _large_ amounts of data are involved...
 Move / Copy are still, arguably, four letter words.